noahaguilera/VideoGameCollectionTracker/ProjectPlan.md

 - [ ] Add Edit game button that allows you to edit the game from your gamelist
 - [ ] Create edit game jsp page with options
 - [ ] Add Delete game button that removes game from your gamelist
 - [ ] Triple-check for Checkpoint 2

 ### Week 7
 #### This week's focus is creating the adding games manually
 - [ ] Weekly journal entry
-- [ ] Finish up anything not completed from my games page
+- [ ] Finish up anything not completed from my games page COMPLETE
-- [ ] Create add games manually jsp(Use the edit games jsp as a template)
+- [ ] Create add games manually jsp(Use the edit games jsp as a template) COMPLETE
 - [ ] Get upload image option working properly

 ### Week 8